Comparing No Annual Fee Credit Card Offers

 - What about a sign-up bonus?
 Many no annual fee cards come with sign-up bonuses, even up to $200, as with the Wells Fargo Cash Wise.
 Or you instead might get double cash back at the end of your first year, as with the Discover it cards, or double your cash when you pay your bill, as in the case of the Citi Double Cash.

 How to pair no annual fee and annual fee cards

 You've practiced on your no annual fee card, and you feel you have this rewards thing down.
 Now it's time to think more strategically.
 It's time to look at pairing cards.

 While a no annual fee card can have great cash back rewards on all spending or even specific categories, it may not have the outsized rewards of a travel card.
 With a travel card, you can get travel and purchase benefits, travel credits, even credits with Uber – all things you likely won't get with your cash back card.

 But if you play it right, you can use the cash back, no annual fee card for, say, all spending, and use the travel card to get a sizeable sign-up bonus with your favorite hotel or airline brand, as well as outstanding ongoing rewards for that brand.

 For example, the Wells Fargo Cash Wise will earn you 1.5% back on all purchases, while the Chase Sapphire Preferred gives you 2X points on travel and dining.
 Simply use the CSP for those purchases and the Cash Wise for everything else.
-In addition to the ongoing rewards, the Sapphire Preferred card will earn you 50,000 points after a $4,000 spend within 3 months, and the $95 annual fee is waived the first year.
+In addition to the ongoing rewards, the Sapphire Preferred card will earn you 60,000 points after a $4,000 spend within 3 months.

 What to know when pairing Chase cards